GITBoy-from-mars/Lost-Data-Collecting-recovery-app/README.md

 Key Features & Workflow
 Fetch & Rename Excel Files:

-Searches for combined result.xlsx in path1 to path N directories inside the Wapcos project.
+Searches for combined result.xlsx in path1 to path N directories inside the project dir...

 Renames files to "Combined result of Output of pathX.xlsx" for clarity.